 Opportunities for skills practice abound with Stellaluna.
-I have students work on vocabulary, grammar, writing, and word work as we use this book in our literacy centers.
+I have students work on vocabulary, grammar, writing, and spelling patterns as we use this book in our literacy centers.

 Students work more with vocabulary by matching words to definitions then using the vocabulary in context through written responses.

 This year I added some Stellaluna SMARTBoard games to our literacy rotations.

 Before each game is a mini lesson page for a quick review.
 I review the skills whole group first, then add them to our center rotation for students to play again.